1988 Republican National Convention

 The 1988 Republican National Convention was held in the Louisiana Superdome in New Orleans, Louisiana, from August 15 to August 18, 1988.
 It was the second time that a major party held its convention in one of the five states known as the Deep South, coming on the heels of the 1988 Democratic National Convention, which was held in Atlanta, Georgia.
-Much of the impetus for holding the convention in the Superdome came from the Louisiana Republican National Committeewoman Virginia Martinez of New Orleans, who lobbied on behalf of her adopted home city as the convention site as a member of the RNC Executive Committee.

 The convention nominated Vice President George Bush for president, as expected.
+The second spot on the ticket was not publicly known before the convention.
+As late as August 13, Bush had six people tabbed for consideration: House Representative Jack Kemp of New York, former United States Secretary of Transportation Elizabeth Dole, United States Senators Bob Dole of Kansas, Pete Domenici of New Mexico, Alan Simpson of Wyoming, and James Danforth "Dan" Quayle of Indiana.
+Others considered were Governors Jim Thompson of Illinois and George Deukmejian of California, but each declined consideration.

-The second spot on the ticket was not publicly known before the convention; James Danforth "Dan" Quayle, U.S. Senator from Indiana, was selected as Bush's vice presidential running mate.
+On August 16, Quayle was selected as Bush's vice presidential running mate.
 The revelation of Quayle's selection as running mate did not come until the second day of the convention, when NBC News broke the story.
-As of 2020, it was the last time a major party's presidential candidate announced his vice presidential choice during his party's convention.
+Until the 2024 Republican National Convention, it was the last time a major party's presidential candidate announced his vice presidential choice during his party's convention.

-The convention featured speeches by Joe Paterno, Pat Robertson, a keynote address by New Jersey Governor Thomas Kean, and the music of the Jimmy Maxwell Orchestra.
-Actress Helen Hayes attended the conference at age 88.
+The convention featured speeches by Joe Paterno, Helen Hayes, Pat Robertson, a keynote address by New Jersey Governor Thomas Kean, and the music of the Jimmy Maxwell Orchestra.

+The convention manager was Bill R. Phillips, former Chief of Staff of the Republican National Committee.